nbyouri/blog/_posts/2013-10-16-create-pkgin-package.md

 If the package is available on pkgsrc:
 Get the package from the pkgsrc/packages directory.

-Otherwise, here's how to make it manually:
+Otherwise, here's how to make it manually for use with pkgin or pkg_add:

 #### Create the work directory.